Supreme-Zungula/front-end-developer-test/README.md

 ## Mock API

 >`node api/mock.js` to open your mock api on  http://localhost:3000/todos

->Read the api documentation in api/apiDoc.txt for CRUD endpoints.
+>Read the api documentation in [API Documetation](https://github.com/Exigent-Mind-Factory/front-end-developer-test/blob/main/api/apiDoc.md) for CRUD endpoints.

 ## Compile and Hot-Reload for Development